Calling all artists!

 This is a good way to share our burning hearts for God with one another.
 Stop by often!

-Don Merritt has taken to the internet as an artist with a cause from on high.
+Don is an artist with a cause from on high.
 He has over 6,000 blog post followers and writes indepth bible study lessons just for the pleasure of sharing what he has learned through his life and studies.

 Here is his humble bio from the “Welcome” page and the link below will take you to his blogs.